 Statutes

-The state legislature meets every two years on odd-numbered years.
+The Texas Legislature meets every two years on odd-numbered years.
 During the legislative session, hundreds of bills are introduced by legislators for consideration.
-The bills that become law are then arranged by subject matter into various codes as the Texas statutes.
-The statutes are then published in print and online.
-Read the Texas statutes online .

-The legislature also meets when the governor calls a special session.
-During a special session, the constitution states that “there shall be no legislation upon subjects other than those” set forth in the governor's proclamation or otherwise presented to the legislature by the governor.
+The legislature also meets when the Texas governor calls a special session.
+During a special session, the Texas Constitution states that “there shall be no legislation upon subjects other than those” set forth in the governor's proclamation or otherwise presented to the legislature by the governor.

 While there is no official publisher of the Texas statutes, Vernon's Texas Statutes and Codes Annotated is the most popular and widely accepted version.
 Vernon's includes helpful annotations to case law, prior versions of the law, and other secondary sources.